Skip to main content

 API Reference

-• model: RealtimeModel - Model from RealtimeModels
+• model: RealtimeModel (required) - Realtime model from RealtimeModels

 • initialPrompt: InitialPrompt? - Starting prompt (text + enhance)